gregfullard/workstation-scripts/README.md

 # Howzit
 Scripts used on my workstation for initial setup, backup, etc.
 Strongly influenced by: https://github.com/pbassiner/dev-env
+Note: This set of scripts and playbooks are developed for Ubuntu ONLY

 # Run it
 ```shell